California Correctional Center: History

 The prison was built in 1963 as a minimum-security facility.
 It was expanded in 1987 to include facilities to accommodate medium-security inmates.

 Among the vocational programs at CCC, the "certified 90-day horse gentling program" for wild horses, begun in 1987, has received much attention.
 The federal Bureau of Land Management supplies wild horses captured from the "high desert border country of northeastern California and western Nevada"; inmates "are not paid for their participation."
 After the program, the horses "become candidates for the periodic public horse adoptions held at the prison."
 The program is thought to benefit inmates; as one participant said, "it teaches you patience and teaches you that if you want something, you have to work at it."

 In 2004, the anti-prison political action group Californians United for a Responsible Budget coalition (which advocates for "lowering the number of inmates and prisons") suggested that CCC and three other prisons be closed as a cost-cutting measure, but CCC continued to operate.
 Advocates wanting to improve prison conditions gained passage of legislation in 2012 requiring reduction in the severe overcrowding in state prisons.

 In October 2007 Governor Arnold Schwarzenegger "directed inmate firefighters and staff from the California Department of Corrections and Rehabilitation," including those from CCC, to help fight the California wildfires.

 On December 20, 2016, a riot erupted at the prison involving approximately 100 prisoners.

-The prison is scheduled to close in June 2023.
+The prison was scheduled to close in June 2023.
+However, defenders of the California Correctional Center sued the state, which prompted a judge in rural Lassen County to issue a temporary restraining order which halted the closure.

+The California Correctional Center was fully deactivated as of June 30, 2023.